FeatureBaseDB/Laminoid/README.md

 ### Instructor Embeddings
 Laminoid currently supports [Instructor Large](https://huggingface.co/hkunlp/instructor-large) or [Instructor XL](https://huggingface.co/hkunlp/instructor-xl).
 Instructor also has a [whitepaper](https://arxiv.org/abs/2212.09741) you can read.

 Subsequent improvements to this repo will add support for other models, like Llama 2.
-We're going to need A100s to do this, however.
+We're going to need A100s to do this without QLoRA, however.
 Looking at you, Google.

 ## Flask/NGINX Token Setup
 This deployment uses a simple token assigned to the network tags on the box when it starts.
 On the box you start these on (fastener box coming soon) you'll create a `secrets.sh` file with the box token in it.